 With COVID-19 on the rise across the nation, Florida ranks high for coronavirus related workers’ compensation insurance claims.
-Next to the pandemic, the use of medical marijuana is another topic of concern for the Sunshine State.
+Next to the pandemic, the use of medical marijuana (even through vaping) is another topic of concern for the Sunshine State.

 Since Senate Bill 182 legalized medical marijuana on March 18, 2019, more than 300,000 Floridians qualified for a medical marijuana card.
 With several people now using medical marijuana for treatment, its use is beginning to affect the workplace.